PedroMarianoAlmeida/offical-turbo-v1/README.md

 ### Debit tech

 - Check how to extract all Themes (auth, dark mode and query Tan Stack) to be reusable and easier to set up a new app project - Do this just after the "Better Image" Project
+- Check Better Image - New Image folders, there is a code pattern of check user, get cookies, run action, send result to a child component... this logic should be extracted to be reused - Maybe a Next-core package (the Layout thing can be in the same project)
 - Add dark theme on Next 15 app layout (the same of Shadcn?) - While doesn't have I am applying the shadcn package after the app css
 - Replace the dark/light component, the Turborepo website is nicer
 - Check if it is possible add the workspaces in a different json